Financially reviewed by Patrick Flood, CFA.

 But we know that above-average inflation still devalues our uninvested cash and nominal bonds.
 So what about assets that can keep pace with (match) the CPI or simply perform comparatively well during inflationary periods?
 Let’s look at some options.

 Inflation means higher prices for real assets, one of which is real estate.
-This means higher property values and higher rents (for rental properties).
-This applies to both physical property and REITs.
+This means higher property values.
+Landlords can also directly pass on inflation costs to tenants in the form of higher rents.
+This applies to both physical property owners and REIT investors.

 Though it’s debatable, real estate may also offer a small diversification benefit to one’s investment portfolio while not necessarily sacrificing returns.